Garthwaite Custom Combat Commander

 11 |

-High Standard Letter Series
+High Standard “Letter” Series

-Notes: This line of
+Notes: This line

-as possible.
-The War Department
+little cost as possible.
+The War

-military weapons.
-Therefore, they
+other US military weapons.

-.22 Model A and Bs since the beginning of the century.
+the .22 Model A and Bs since the beginning of the century.

 The Model A,